Presentation: Child with non-syndromic hearing loss

 - To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the panels best suits the needs of your patient or family.
-For non-syndromic hearing loss, there are a number of available panels, including:
+For non-syndromic hearing loss, this will typically be:

 - R67 Monogenic hearing loss: whole exome sequencing or large panel.

-- These tests do not include whole genome sequencing (WGS), therefore:
+- This test does not include whole genome sequencing (WGS), therefore:

 - you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms; and